 Blass Law Takes on All Types of Pasadena DWI Cases

-In many cases, DWI arrests in Texas occur because a law enforcement officer believes a driver’s behaviors indicate impairment.
-It is the officer’s opinion that the driver had too much to drink and cannot drive safely.
-If this happened to you following a traffic stop or accident, you may face charges after:
+In all cases, DWI arrests in Texas occur because a law enforcement officer believes a driver’s behaviors indicate impairment.
+It is the officer’s opinion that the driver had too much to drink or is on drugs and they cannot drive safely.
+If this happened to you following a traffic stop or accident, you might face charges after:

 - Performing standardized field sobriety tests

-- Consenting to blood alcohol content (BAC) testing and tested at .08% or above
+- Consenting to blood alcohol content (BAC) testing and the result was 0.08% or higher

-- The officer agreeing to testify that your actions made you appear to have lost the normal use of your mental or physical faculties
+- The officer agreed to testify that your actions made you appear to have lost the normal use of your mental or physical faculties

 Blass Law Can Protect Your Rights and Fight a Pasadena DWI Charge